Your Local Funding Guide to Illinois Small Business Loans

 Having sufficient capital can make all the difference in helping your company scale and reach the next level.
 A recent survey of Illinois small business owners showed that most are optimistic about the future both in terms of revenue growth and expansion opportunities.
 And, the average Illinois entrepreneur receives $77,361 in financing from lenders.
 Options range from traditional bank loans to nonprofit lenders and online lenders.

-In this guide, we’ll cover the top six options for Illinois small business loans:
+In this guide, we’ll cover the top five options for Illinois small business loans:

 In addition to covering these local funding options, we’ll also cover a few local small business grant opportunities.
 To wrap up, we’ll cover some small business loans that are available nationwide that could be a great fit for your company.